maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 QNames
 ------
+`c:template`, `c:output` and `c:attribute-set` use QNames.

 Variable and function names are mapped directly to C# identifiers, therefore qualified names is not an option.
-You can still use qualified names for templates, output and attribute set definitions.

 Sequence constructors
 ---------------------